Thailand Plug Adapter Guide: Sockets, Voltage & What You Need

-Quick Answer: Do I Need a Thailand Adapter?
+Quick Answer: Do I Need a Thailand Plug Adapter?

-European travellers: Your Type C (two round pins) plugs will fit most Thai sockets without an adapter.
+European travellers: Type C (two round pins) plugs fit most Thai sockets without an adapter.

 Thailand Socket Types Explained

-Thailand uses several socket types, which can seem confusing at first.
-Here’s what you’ll find:
+Thailand uses several socket types.
+Here’s what you’ll actually find:

 | Plug Type | Description | Will It Fit Thai Outlets? |